sikandarqaisar/CloudWatch_Alarm_Publish_To_SQS.yaml-cloudFormation/README.md

 # CloudWatch_Alarm_Publish_To_SQS.yaml-cloudFormation
-When alarm trigger it will pass message to the SQS through SNS.
 ### Description:
   #### 'AWS CloudFormation Sample Template SNS_Publish_To_SQS:
   Sample template showing how to grant rights so that you can publish SNS notifications